Vail Mills Drive-In

 No one has favorited this theater yet

 Located on Route 30 between Broadalbin and Amsterdam, NY.
-The Vail Mills Drive-In was opened in 1947 and was operated by Louis Goldstein.
+The Vail Mills Drive-In was opened on May 29, 1948 and was operated by Louis Goldstein.
 When I was growing up were frequented this and the El Rancho Drive-In in Palatine Bridge.
-The owners of the Ozone 29 Drive-In tried twice in vain to purchase and ressurect this drive in The first time backing out of the deal when they were told on the day they were closing sale, that they owned up to ten feet of the concession stand, the rest of the land was sold to a doctor who had his office on the adjacent land.
+The owners of the Ozone 29 Drive-In tried twice in vain to purchase and ressurect this drive-in.
+The first time backing out of the deal when they were told on the day they were closing sale, that they owned up to ten feet of the concession stand, the rest of the land was sold to a doctor who had his office on the adjacent land.
 Years later he decided he could make a decent size drive-in out of the land that was left and he tried to purchase again, this time only to be beaten to the deal by a housing developer.

 The Vail Mills Drive-In was closed in 1987.
 The only thing left of the drive-in the last I know, was the concession stand, of which the roof has caved in, and the marquee which has been restored and was being used to sell modular homes.
 I have heard that when this drive-in opened it had a minature train that went around the outer edge of the lot.
 I also remember the playground which had swings, and thos things with springs underneath.
 I heard that when it closed the screen was converted into a shed.
 It was not the original screen from 1947, which was a wooden tower screen, like the El Rancho Drive-In, which burned down not long after the theatre opened.
 I will research more and post up dates as time permits.